 Some dogs might not be stimualted to chew on the toys that you have provided, but instead prefer to nibble on your sofa or shoes.
 Flavoured chew toys have been designed to encourage them to chew on the toy instead and can help teach them which toys are theirs and which are not.
 Tasty chew toys also serve well as a treat.

-A squeaky toy can be used to encourage your dog to start playing as most dogs will want to chase the sound.
+Squeaky toys such as those from KONG, can be used to encourage your dog to start playing as most dogs will want to chase the sound.
 If your dog is rather hyper or responds wildly to the sound of squeaky toys, it would be best not to let them play with these toys on their own as they will chew it until they have managed to get to the source of the squeaking (a bellows, in most cases).
 However, you can allow your dog to play with the squeaky toy whilst you are around, just make sure you take it away from him afterwards.